ronknight/mailchimp-api/README.md

 ```bash
 python get_campaign.py CAMPAIGN_ID
 ```
 Replace CAMPAIGN_ID with the ID of the campaign you want to retrieve.
+You can get the CAMPAIGN_ID if you don't have it from the campaign url, it is the value of parameter "id".

 ### `add_segment.py`
 This script creates a new segment in the specified Mailchimp audience based on the provided batch name.